Skip to main content

 Request a change of polling station

-A number of inaccessible polling stations remained for the last electoral event (the 8 March Referendums).
+A number of inaccessible polling stations remained for the last electoral event (7 June elections).
 If you are a wheelchair user and/or have difficulties accessing your polling station you can apply in writing to the Returning Officer of your constituency.
 Applications to vote at an alternative polling station must be received at least a week in advance of polling day.

 If possible, you should suggest another polling station that is both accessible and convenient for you.
 If you are not familiar with other polling stations in your area, the Returning Officer will pick an alternative station for you.
 If you provide an explanation of why your current station is inaccessible to you it will help the Returning Officer to pick an alternative.